unwire/handsoap/README.markdown

 ---
 Handsoap is a library for creating SOAP clients in Ruby.

 [Watch a tutorial](http://www.vimeo.com/4813848), showing how to use Handsoap.
+The final application can be found at: [http://github.com/troelskn/handsoap-example/tree/master](http://github.com/troelskn/handsoap-example/tree/master)

 ![Handsoap](http://ny-image0.etsy.com/il_430xN.68558416.jpg)